-32. Are peer reviews of teaching accessible for review by the candidate at the time when the candidate signs that he or she has reviewed the dossier?
+35. Are peer reviews of teaching accessible for review by the candidate at the time when the candidate signs that they have reviewed the dossier?

 Yes, peer reviews of teaching are accessible for review by the candidate.
-(Page 9, III.C.3.)
+(Pages 9-10, III.C.3.)

-33. What is appropriate to include in the dossier in the way of student reviews of teaching?
+36. What is appropriate to include in the dossier in the way of student reviews of teaching?

-The overall SRTE scores for instructor and course for each course reviewed must be presented.
-For provisional faculty, SRTE results from all sections of all courses should be included; courses taught at other institutions or at Penn State during non-tenure-eligible appointments should not be included.
-In addition, there must be at least one other method (such as summary of student comments) for presenting student evaluations of teaching.
-(Pages 4-5, II.C.1; pages 28-34, Appendix A.)
+The overall SEEQ/SRTE scores for the instructor and course for each course reviewed must be presented.
+For provisional faculty, SEEQ/SRTE results from all sections of all courses should be included; courses taught at other institutions or at Penn State during non-tenure-eligible appointments should not be included.
+In addition, there must be at least one other method (such as a summary of student comments) for presenting student evaluations of teaching.
+(Pages 4-5, II.C.1; Appendix A)

-34. Where can the candidate address the issue of his or her teaching?
+37. Where can the candidate address the issue of their teaching?

-According to legislation of the University Faculty Senate, the issue may be addressed in the narrative statement and the alternative assessment required as of fall 2021.
+According to legislation of the University Faculty Senate, the issue may be addressed in the narrative statement.
 The issue may also be addressed in supplementary material provided, such as a teaching portfolio.
-(Pages 4-5, II.C.1.b; page 8, III.C.2.e; pages 9, III.C.5.)
+(Pages 4-5, II.C.1.b; page 9, III.C.2.e; pages 10, III.C.5.)